-c) EXPORTS: The Philippines exports no GE crops.

-d) IMPORTS: The following table is a breakdown of U.S. exports of GE crops and by-products to the Philippines from 2016 to 2018.
+- c) EXPORTS: The Philippines exports no GE crops.
+Philippine corn is currently prohibited from being exported, although a local industry association has asked the government to lift the restriction when local corn prices are down. - d) IMPORTS: The following table is a breakdown of U.S. exports of GE crops and by-products to the Philippines from 2017 to 2019.
 Soybean meal represents the majority of the exports and shows steady growth, followed by feeds and fodders and cotton.
 In 2018, Philippine imports of GE crops and by-products from the United States increased by 14 percent to over \$1 billion compared to the previous year.